elec-e8408-mini-project-2025/project-documentation/README.md

 ### MUST use atleast predefined hardware

-- The system MUST use T-Watch V2 or V3
+- The system MUST use T-Watch V2

 - The system MUST use raspberry pi 2, 3 or 3+